Thinking about a trip to Millport on the Isle of Cumbrae, and looking for things to see and do? Well, youβre in right place…

 Here’s a video of our recent visit:

-Isle of Cumbrae distillers have JUST launched their latest edition – ‘Maura‘ in June 2022, their first batch selling out in less than an hour!
+In June 2022, Isle of Cumbrae distillers launched their latest edition – ‘Maura‘, their first batch selling out in less than an hour!

-Lion Rock, Crocodile Rock & Indian Rock π¦
+Lion Rock, Crocodile Rock & Indian Rock ๐Ÿฆ

 Croc rock’s origins have a somewhat… interesting story to tell.
 Check it’s, and the other rocks’, story in our full blog post, The Cumbrae Rocks.
 We’ll also share their locations around the island.